 Preorder Traversal

 In preorder traversal, we visit the root node first.
 This is followed by recursive preorder traversals of each of the subtrees (Cormen et al., 2009).
-While this is applicable to any tree, we illustrate it for a binary tree here:
+While this applies to any tree, we illustrate it for a binary tree here:

 def preorder(aTree):